 However, remember to remove the cloche in the morning before it gets too hot.
 In warm and sunny weather, leaving the cloche on all day could cause plants to overheat (due to the greenhouse effect on a small scale).

-On cold days without much sun, it might be ok to leave a cloche on a plant during the day.
+On cold days without much sun, it might be fine to leave a cloche on a plant during the day.
 This will protect the plant from wind, cold, and pests.

 A vent on your cloche will give your plant some fresh air flow to avoid overheating.
 A vent could be as simple as taking the cap off the top of a plastic water bottle during the day to keep plants cooler.